DJBarnes/django-adminlte2-pdq/docs/source/authorization/policies.rst

     debug messages can see it, but in production where debug messages should not be shown, it will be not rendered.

-If you like this behavior and would like to enable it in your site, you can add the following to your root urls.py file:
+If you like this behavior and would like to enable it on your site, you can add the following to your root urls.py file:

 **urls.py**